dentremor/Software-Defined-Infrastrucure/doku.md

 The result is a huge list of files which all belong to the following path: `/usr/share/doc/apache2-doc/manual/`

 5. In the last task we want to host our documentation on our web server.
-First of all, we need to convert our .md to valid .html, which can be done with the `Pandoc` package:
+First, we need to convert our .md to valid .html, which can be done with the `Pandoc` package:

 ```
 # docker run -v "${PWD}:/data:z" pandoc/latex doku.md --number-sections --toc --toc-depth=6 --katex --self-contained -t html5 -o index.html